arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 setExtraOptions(options: TCPExtraOptions): Promise\<void\>

-Sets other properties of the TCPSocket connection after successful binding of the local IP address and port number of the connection.
+Sets other properties of the TCP socket connection after **bind** is successfully called.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack